GeotrekCE/Geotrek-rando-v3/docs/customization.md

   - `maxTouristicContentPerPage`: max number of touristic contents displayed on a single trek page
   - `portalIds`: eventual portal filters (list of ids).
   - `enableSensitiveAreas`: boolean, default to false.
 Set it to true if sensitive areas are defined in your Geotrek-admin
+  - `enableOutdoor`: : boolean, default to false.
+Set it to true to enable Outdoor sites and courses
   - `apiUrl` : Geotrek-admin API URL
   - `googleAnalyticsId`: eventual Google Analytics Id
   - `googleSiteVerificationToken`: eventual code to enable Google Search Console and Google developer tools